Ypatingasis būrys: 1943

 When the Germans closed Vilnius' monasteries in 1943, the YB guarded their facilities until Germans removed the seized property.
 In 1943, the YB performed far fewer executions than in 1941–1942.
 Beginning in December 1943, Paneriai was guarded by an SS unit, and by 1944, according to Bubnys, the YB did not perform shootings in Paneriai.

 Beginning in August 1943, the YB was renamed a squad of the 11th Battalion of the Latvian Legion.
 Their old identity documents were replaced with new documents from the Latvian Legion.
 Despite the formal change, the YB still served the German Security Police and SD.

 1944

 In July 1944, the YB was moved to Kaunas and stationed at Ninth Fort.
 There, the YB guarded the prison and before retreating, killed 100 prisoners.
 Afterward, the YB was moved to Stutthof, where it escorted Jews to Toruń.
 It stayed there until April 1945, when it received orders to convoy Jews to Bydgoszcz.
 However, the YB members fled from the approaching front and the Jewish prisoners escaped.
 Some YB members successfully retreated to Germany; some stayed in the zone occupied by Red Army.

 Uniforms

 Squad members were issued Soviet weapons and white armbands.
-Some squad members wore Lithuanian Army uniforms until 1942, when they were issued green SD uniforms with swastikas and skulls on their caps.
+Some squad members wore their old Lithuanian Army uniforms until 1942, when they were issued green SD uniforms with swastikas and skulls on their caps.
 Squad members were also issued SD identity cards.